ULL-ESIT-PL/babel-learning/doc/building-publishing.md

 ### lerna publish

 Publishes every registered package (as long as it is public).

-There is a few alternatives when publishing.
+There are a few alternatives when publishing:

 - `lerna publish`.
 Publishes packages that have changed since the last release.
 - Babel's way: `lerna publish from-git`.
 The packages that have been tagged in the current commit are published.
 Packages are tagged by running `lerna version`.
 In Babel's makefile there is a `make new-version` action. [`lerna version`](https://github.com/lerna/lerna/tree/main/libs/commands/version) changes the version of the packages if they have been modified and then they are pushed to the remote repository.